 Through our work, we surround schools and students with support, developing positive school and student outcomes.
 The CIS model encompasses the entire school as well as individual students.
 Its components include: identifying and assessing needs; developing goals and action plans; identifying community resources and services to meet goals; providing intensive student support; and evaluating progress toward goal plans.

-We know that our model is effective in reaching positive student outcomes for students and schools through multiple independent evaluations of our model.
-In the 2018-2019 school year, Communities In Schools of Indiana achieved the following outcomes:
+We know that our model is effective in reaching positive student outcomes for students and schools through multiple independent evaluations.
+In the 2019-2020 school year, Communities In Schools of Indiana achieved the following outcomes:

-- 94 percent of our students met or progressed toward social/emotional goals
+- 95 percent of our students met or progressed toward behavioral goals

 Communities In Schools Support in COVID-19 Health Crisis